Performetriks/Gatlytron/README.md

 # Gatlytron

-Gatlytron is a little framework that assists you in creating
+Gatlytron is a little framework that assists you in creating Gatling tests and provides some additional features like reporting.

-# Running Specific simulations
+# Running Specific Simulations
 To run a specific simulation define the parameter "-Dgatling.simulationClass":

 ```